JDSchmitz/CarND-Advanced-Lane-Lines/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is in the [file](./perspective.py) `perspective.py`, which includes a class `PerspectiveTransformer`
-The `forward_transform()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points, and produces a bird's eye view of the image.
+The `forward_transform()` function takes as inputs an image (`img`), and produces a bird's eye view of the image.
-The `inverse_transform()` performs the inverse transformation, i.e. from a bird's eye view back to the camera-front view.
+The `inverse_transform()` function performs the inverse transformation, i.e. from a bird's eye view back to the camera-front view.

-Through trial and erorr, I chose the hardcode the source and destination points in the following manner:
+Through trial and error, I found and hardcoded the source and destination points in the following manner:

 ```
 SRC_POINTS = np.float32([